BarnabasSzabolcs/pyquasargui/docs/quickstart.md

     ![Even or odd](assets/screenshots/even_or_odd.png)
     <figcaption>
     If you type a number into *a* or *b*,
-    the window displays "is even" or "is odd"
+    the window displays "is even" or "is odd",
     depending on the parity of *a+b*
     </figcaption>
     </figure>